 SCREENPLAYS, ETC: I have a couple of highly unique and interesting screenplays and a TV pilot in search of interested parties.
 With UFOs on everyone's mind, I offer 'Gus Porkchop -- The Accidental Messiah' about an alien, a shady priest, and a desperate pig farmer.
 The world will never be the same.
 Also, a screenplay called 'The Song of the Four Immortals' featuring Leon Klinghoffer, Sun Myung Moon and Ronald Reagan -- and it's true.
 I have a 1,500 - word memo summing up the project.
 I also have a musical with 14 original songs.
 All songs have demos.
 For more info: Daveshiflett1@gmail.com

 Thanks to Wall Street Journal readers for checking in.
-Latest reviews: "The Deadline Effect" and Willie Nelson's 'Letters to America.'
+Latest reviews: "Where the Deer and the Antelope Play" by Nick Offerman," "The Deadline Effect" and Willie Nelson's 'Letters to America.'
 On the News page.

 BELOW: A video of the song SMILE WHILE YOU CAN.
 Sung by the great Buttafly Vazquez, produced by Morgan Terry Hyde, who also plays the keyboard.
 I wrote it and played guitar.
 Art by John Girimont.